masogit/am-browser-doc/docs/new.md

 - **1.1**
-    - UI and style adjustment
+    - UI and style adjustments.
-    - Insight as home page, move global search in header
+    - Insight is set as the homepage, global search is moved to the header.
-    - New modules: SAM and My Assets (in user menu, default module for normal user)
+    - New modules: SAM and My Assets.
+In the user menu, My Assets is the default module for end users.
-    - A new topology display mode to display records in Viewer (support customize icon)
+    - A new topology display mode is added to display records in Viewer.
+Customize icon is supported.
-    - Records in Viewer can be exported by PDF (report and barcode), support customization
+    - Records in Viewer can be exported to a PDF (report and barcode), customization is supported.
-    - Allow to configure condition drill down Graph to View by selection
+    - You can now configure condition drill down (Graph to View).

 - **1.0 Update 1**
     - Customized settings of Viewer can be saved in web browser.